solarcoinv2/solarcoinv2/README.md

 # Motivation
 - Help solve the most pressing problem of our times by providing a massive incentive for renewable energy generation
-- Demystify crytocurrency and make it a practical reality
+- Demystify crytocurrency and make it widely used
 # Current Status

 Design Phase